martdiazicloud/CIP_AS2024/Fatima Barcina/README.txt

 based on my practical considerations.
 "RiceData_Cleaned_Transformed_GroupProject.csv": Final file created with standardized column names, among others, after group team agreement.
 File used in the following steps for Group Project.
-(same file outside of folder Rice for use of group project)
+(Same file located outside the Rice folder for group project use)

 Some relevant Key Challenges: